lclh813/Parser/README.md

 - Tool: Python ```concat``` ```itertools```

 ### 3.3.
 Data Visualization
-- Plot a grid of line charts and default legend items as muted to better focus on the commodity that is of interest.
+- Plot a grid of interactive line charts so that clicking on the legend items will mute the corresponding glyph in the charts.
 - Tool: Python ```Bokeh```

 ## Part 4.
 Steps